TA-Lib/ta-lib/docs/api.md

 <p>One exception to the rule is TA_Shutdown() which must be called single threaded (typically from the only thread remaining prior to exit your application).</p>

-<p>Note: TA-Lib uses C11 malloc/free which is a thread safe default on all modern platforms (Linux,Windows,Mac).
-Just keep that in mind if you modify the Makefile to link with a C runtime library other than the default installed on your system.</p>
+<p>Note: TA-Lib assumes it is link to a thread safe malloc/free runtime library, which is the default on all modern platforms (Linux,Windows,Mac).
+In other word, safe with any compiler supporting C11 or more recent.</p>

 </body>